-7.10 Setting the PRF for an encryption profile
+7.10 Setting the PRF in a custom encryption profile

 In VPN IKEv2 topologies, the PRF (Pseudo-random Function) is an algorithm that is negotiated during phase 1 (IKE phase) of the IPsec tunnel.

 It is supported on SNS firewalls from version 4.2.3 and upwards.
 For lower versions, the value of the PRF is not deployed.